What is the Data Protection Act (DPA) 2018?

 Brexit and the UK GDPR

-Since the end of the Brexit transition period on 31 December 2020, the EU GDPR no longer applies to the processing of UK residents’ personal data.
+Since the end of the Brexit transition period on 31 December 2020, the EU GDPR no longer applies to the processing of UK residents’ personal information.

 However, it does still apply to UK organisations that process EU residents’ personal data.